nf-core/ampliseq/docs/output.md

 * `multiqc/`
   * `multiqc_report.html`: a standalone HTML file that can be viewed in your web browser.
   * `multiqc_data/`: directory containing parsed statistics from the different tools used in the pipeline.
-  * `multiqc_plots/`: directory containing static images from the report in various formats.

-### QIIME2

-**Quantitative Insights Into Microbial Ecology 2** ([QIIME2](https://qiime2.org/)) is a next-generation microbiome bioinformatics platform and the successor of the widely used [QIIME1](https://www.nature.com/articles/nmeth.f.303).
-QIIME2 is currently **under heavy development** and often updated, this version of ampliseq uses QIIME2 2019.10.
-QIIME2 has a wide variety of analysis tools available and has excellent support in its [forum](https://docs.qiime2.org/2019.10/).

-At this point of the analysis the trimmed reads are imported into QIIME2 and an interactive quality plot is made.

-**Output files:**

-* `demux/`
-  * `index.html`: Quality plots that can be viewed in your web browser.

-All following analysis steps are performed in QIIME2, except DADA2 in the case of pacbio data.

 ### DADA2